EdwardPrentice/offline-wallet-tools/README.md

 * The paper copy is destroyed through fire, flooding, etc
 * I unknowingly corrupt my digital copy
 * I forget my password to decrypt my digital copy
+* Paper copy is destroyed and digital copies are all corrupted as they weren't created correctly (because we check and double check, including checking md5 hashes inside and outside the VM)
 * Any software package inside the Virtual Machine starts being naughty and attempts to send information "home" over the internet

-#### Scenarios this does not accommodate
+#### Scenarios this does not accommodate for

 * The host laptop is compromised.
 In that case, it's game over.
 Only do this on a machine you trust.
 If you have the budget, buy a whole separate 'clean' piece of hardware and keep it offline as much as possible with a minimal amount of software on it.
 * [Wrenches](https://xkcd.com/538/)
-* A catastrophe that involves the paper copy(ies) being destroyed and an inability to access the digital copy.
+* Paper copy gets destroyed and I don't know the password for the digital copies
+* A catastropic scenario whereby the paper copy and the digital copies all become inaccessible.
+I'm not exactly sure what this would look like, assuming the digital copies are encrypted correctly and I know the password.
+The paper copy would have to be destroyed at the same time as being permanently locked out of all of my cloud storage accounts and any compromising any friends I have sent a digital copy to.
+Hard to imagine.

-I like to know that I have at least one level of redundancy and duplicating the paper copy to other locations is simple enough.
-If the paper copy is destroyed and I'm unable to decrypt the digital copy then my funds are lost.
+I like to know that I have at least one level of redundancy.
+I think exploring safety deposit type offerings is also a good idea for an exta physical copy.
+If all paper copies are destroyed and I'm unable to decrypt the digital copies then my funds are lost.

 Therefore, after setting up a new hardware wallet I want to **very meticulously** encrypt the seed phrase so that I can safely store it in my cloud storage.